pitdive/haproxy_config/README.md

 	Please copy the file haproxy.cfg on the haproxy server Then reload the config + restart the haproxy service on the haproxy server

+**or with config files as parameters - remote workstation**

+	plong@snoopy:$ python haproxy_build_config.py survey.csv CloudianInstallConfiguration.txt
+    	Done.
+    	HAProxy config file is : haproxy.cfg
+    	Please copy the file haproxy.cfg on the haproxy server Then reload the config + restart the haproxy service on the haproxy server

 **grab the haproxy.cfg file created and push it to the haproxy server**